Optical disc drive: Appliances and functionality

 To support 8 centimetre diameter discs, drives with mechanical tray loading (desktop computer drives) have an indentation in the tray.
 It can however only be used in horizontal operation.

 Slot loading drives, frequently used in game consoles and car radios, might be able to accept 8 centimetre discs and center the disc automatically.

-Optical discs are used to back up relatively small volumes of data, but backing up of entire hard drives, which As of 2015 typically contain many hundreds of gigabytes or even multiple terabytes, is less practical.
+Optical discs are used to back up relatively small volumes of data, but backing up of entire hard drives, which As of 2025 typically contain many hundreds of gigabytes or even multiple terabytes, is less practical.
 Large backups are often instead made on external hard drives, as their price has dropped to a level making this viable; in professional environments magnetic tape drives are also used.

 Some optical drives also allow predictively scanning the surface of discs for errors and detecting poor recording quality.

 The drive reduces the rotation speed of discs when encountering damage, since a lower reading speed improves readability of damaged media.

 With an option in the optical disc authoring software, optical disc writers are able to simulate the writing process on CD-R, CD-RW, DVD-R and DVD-RW, which allows for testing such as observing the writing speeds and patterns (e.g. constant angular velocity, constant linear velocity and P-CAV and Z-CLV variants) with different writing speed settings and testing the highest capacity of an individual disc that would be achievable using overburning, without writing any data to the disc.

 Few optical drives allow simulating a FAT32 flash drive from optical discs containing ISO9660/Joliet and UDF file systems or audio tracks (simulated as .wav files), for compatibility with most USB multimedia appliances.

 Key components

 Form factors

-Optical drives for computers come in two main form factors: half-height (also known as desktop drive) and slim type (used in laptop computers and compact desktop computers).
-They exist as both internal and external variants.
+Optical drives for computers come either in half-height form factor, designed to fit a standard desktop 5.25-inch drive bay, or as a slim type (used in laptop computers and compact desktop computers) with a height of 12.7 mm or thinner in "ultra slim" and "internal slim" variations.
+They are also used in external variants.

-Half-height optical drives are around 4 centimetres tall, while slim type optical drives are around 1 cm tall.